forshaws/tqnn1/README.md

 # README #

-The TQNN API is a suite of thin client functions and example that allow TQNN owners to access API functions from LAMP systems.
+The TQNN API is a suite of thin client functions and examples for accessing Toridions TQNN authAPI functions from LAMP systems.
+The examples are written in PHP and JS.

 ### What is this repository for? ###

 * Installing basic TQNN auth API function on a PHP/LAMP server
-* Version 1
+* Version 1.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
+* Just clone the repository to a folder of choice and navigate to it with your browser
+* Obtain an APIKEY and APISECTRET from Toridion directly or use the provided demo keys in the php files
-* How to run tests
+* Requires access to the Toridion API
-* Deployment instructions

 ### Contribution guidelines ###